Klaw (character): Fictional character biography

-Klaw's career soon takes a downward spiral, after an encounter with the mutant Dazzler results in his humanoid form being dissolved and his sound energy being blasted out into space, where it ends up being collected by Galactus.
+Klaw's career soon takes a downward spiral, after an encounter with Dazzler results in his humanoid form being dissolved and his sound energy being blasted out into space, where it ends up being collected by Galactus.
 His energy is found by Doctor Doom during the limited series Secret Wars.
 Doom restores Klaw to normal.
 The loss of his physical form has had repercussions; Klaw now has the mind of a child and is quite insane, a symptom of which is speaking in rhyme.
 Doom exploits Klaw's madness, convincing the villain to re-dissect him as part of a mad gambit to steal the powers of both Galactus and the Beyonder.
 However, the Beyonder possesses Klaw after losing his powers, leading to Klaw tricking Doom into giving up his stolen Godhood and teleporting the two back to Earth, where Klaw's mental state slowly heals.

 Klaw fights Daredevil and Vision, before being recruited by the Wizard to join his latest incarnation of the Frightful Four.
 Attacking the Fantastic Four while the group are performing a delicate scientific procedure on the Human Torch (whose powers had gone out of control), Klaw throws The Thing into the medical pod that was attempting to drain the excess radiation from Torch, resulting in Ben Grimm being returned to normal.
 Klaw and his teammates, along with the Fantastic Four, are quickly captured by the rogue Watcher Aron, who ultimately returns Klaw and his fellow villains to prison after the Fantastic Four break free.

 Klaw's imprisonment would not last.
-Escaping during the Acts of Vengeance story line, Klaw is taken in by A.I.M., who plant a pain-control device into his gun-hand to control him.
-He is then sent to attack the reformed supervillainess Volcana, in hopes of luring out her lover Molecule Man but abandons the battle when his gun-hand is destroyed.
+Escaping during the "Acts of Vengeance" story line, Klaw is taken in by A.I.M., who plant a pain-control device into his gun-hand to control him.
+He is then sent to attack Volcana in hopes of luring out her lover Molecule Man, but abandons the battle when his gun-hand is destroyed.

 Klaw is later recruited by the "Pacific Overlords" group, led by Doctor Demonicus, but turns against the group and instead aids the West Coast Avengers in defeating them when it becomes apparent that Demonicus had become a thrall of a dangerous demon.

-He later joins Justine Hammer's version of the Masters of Evil, fighting the Thunderbolts on several occasions.
+Klaw later joins Crimson Cowl's version of the Masters of Evil, fighting the Thunderbolts on several occasions.

 When Earth's vibranium deposits begin to explode due to a 'vibranium cancer' introduced into the world when Captain America's shield was broken and improperly repaired, Klaw travels to Wakanda with the goal of absorbing the sound energy of the imminent explosion to become even stronger.
 Captain America is able to defeat him when he uses the damaged shield to absorb Klaw's attack.
 The blast realigns the shield molecules so that the shield is repaired and the vibranium cancer destroyed.